nhanduongha/Financial-Analysis/README.md

-# Financial Analysis
-A project using DCF model to provide a report of Edinburgh's financial aspects to help Boards of directors make the right decisions.
-It including:
-- The company’s equity valuation;
-- The international expansion project in Belgium;
-- The company’s current capital structure and the recommendation;
-- The company’s dividend policy and the recommendation.
+A detailed financial analysis of Edinburgh Plc, focusing on equity valuation, capital structure, and investment appraisal.
+This project includes a Discounted Cash Flow (DCF) model, cost of capital estimation (WACC), and evaluation of an international expansion project in Belgium using NPV, IRR, and discounted payback period.
+Recommendations are made based on corporate finance theory and market benchmarks.